badmrfrosty/OpenSMTPD-book/src/chapters/1060_Understanding_the_configuration.md

 match from any for any action "action2"

 # clients always match the first rule,
-# the second rule is never evaluatred
+# the second rule is never evaluated
 #
 match from any for any action "action1" match from src 192.168.1.1 for any action "action2"